simple investing things (updated 05.04.2021)

--to NEVER invest into the following (rationale: too risky and/or fees too high and/or too inefficient):
+-to NEVER invest into the following (rationale: too risky and/or fees too high and/or too inefficient), take care:

 Unit Trusts (Mutual Funds), they are a (bad) thing of the past.
-Whole Life insurance, ILPs or endowment plans, single stocks (though most of us hold some), options, bonds, structured products/derivatives, CFDs (contracts for difference), ETNs, commodities, currencies, cryptocurrencies, actively managed or „smart“ ETFs, leveraged/inverse ETFs, short selling stocks, margin trading.
+Whole Life insurance, ILPs or endowment plans, single stocks (though most of us hold some), IPOs, options, bonds, structured products/derivatives, CFDs (contracts for difference), ETNs, commodities, currencies, cryptocurrencies, actively managed or „smart“ ETFs, leveraged/inverse ETFs, short selling stocks, margin trading.

 … not much remains:

--physical gold (5-10% of assets, current times substitute for bonds as a means for stability, if any)
+-physical gold (5-10% of assets, current times substitute for bonds for stability, if any)